shikhirsingh/PersonNameRecognizer4j/README.md

 * 1.1.3 - removed human names that are more common words - ("Jan", "Summer", "Hope", "Code", etc)
 * 1.1.6 - Updated for more recent version of dataset avail, added close function
 * 1.1.8 - minor fixes
+* 1.2.0 - added new function FirstName.findNamesInString to find a list of first names in a string

 **Roadmap Features**
 * Last Name - dataset surname.csv is not yet used